cakefs-unreal/cakefs-unreal.github.io/docs/core-api/directories.md

 ### Using Traversals
 --8<-- "disclaimer-error-handling-traversal.md"

-Using traversals with Cake Directory objects follows a common pattern: we select a style and target by using a particular function, and then we submit an {{ policy_link('OpDepth') }} parameter that determines the traversal depth and a callback parameter that will be called each time a target element is visited.
+Using traversals with CakeDir objects follows a common pattern: we select a style and target by using a particular function, and then we submit an {{ policy_link('OpDepth') }} parameter that determines the traversal depth and a callback parameter that will be called each time a target element is visited.
 The callback signature will change based upon the style and target element, and some functions will accept more parameters beyond the depth and callback.
 We will now look at examples using each traversal style.

 #### Unguarded Traversals
 Unguarded Traversals are the simplest form of traversal.
-Unless the traversal fails to launch due to an error, it will visit every target element at a specified depth for a given Cake Directory object.
+Unless the traversal fails to launch due to an error, it will visit every target element at a specified depth for a given CakeDir object.
 The user has no control over the traversal operation's termination, and the traversal will not stop until all elements at the specified depth are visited.
 The callback signature for unguarded traversals must accept the input parameters for the target element, and the callback should return void since no traversal control is granted to the caller.

 === "C++"